piwheels/hostedpi/docs/cli/ssh/keys/copy.rst

 .. code-block:: console

     $ hostedpi copy-keys mypi mypi2
-    2 keys added to mypi2
+    Copied 2 keys from mypi to mypi2

 Copy the keys from one Pi to several others:

 .. code-block:: console

     $ hostedpi copy-keys mypi mypi2 mypi3 mypi4
-    0 keys added to mypi2
+    Copied 2 keys from mypi to mypi2
-    2 keys added to mypi3
+    No new keys copied to mypi from mypi3
-    1 keys added to mypi4
+    Copied 1 key from mypi to mypi4

 .. note::